 Here are some examples from the #IChoseUMich campaign where users have activated geolocation for their posts on Twitter, Instagram, and Facebook:

-We hope you enjoy the Walls.io map theme.
-If you’ve got any favourites from Snazzy Maps that you’d just love to see implemented for the map theme, let us know!
+We hope you enjoy the Walls.io map layout.
+If you’ve got any favourites from Snazzy Maps that you’d just love to see implemented for the map layout, let us know!